Author

 Erin McClintock

-Throughout the COVID-19 pandemic, teachers, school counselors, and school employees have remained acutely focused on supporting their students and continuing to do their jobs at this time.
-In some cases, this may mean teaching, care-taking (whether for children or other loved ones), and continuing to work through the same challenges that everyone else faces.
-While resources related to mental health have been (rightfully) front and center for supporting students, parents, and others, less focus has been paid on maintaining mental wellness for teachers and educators who are also trying to find balance in our new normal.
-That’s why we put together some mental health tips for teachers during COVID-19 and beyond.
+From a global pandemic to a youth mental health crisis, teachers, school counselors, and school employees must balance their lives and challenges with supporting their students through increasingly difficult times.
+In some cases, this may mean teaching, care-taking (whether for children or other loved ones), and managing typical day-to-day challenges.
+While resources related to mental health often focus on supporting students, parents, and others, less focus has been paid to maintaining mental wellness for teachers and educators who are also trying to find balance.
+Here you’ll find some tips for maintaining your own mental wellness while supporting your school community.

-10 Mental Health Tips for Teachers Balancing Life and Remote Teaching
+10 Mental Health Tips for Teachers Balancing Life and Teaching

 Here are ten teacher mental health tips you can start practicing today.

-There are certain things that you simply cannot control right now: who will be impacted by COVID-19, whether it will be you, how things will continue to evolve.
-But there are some things that you can control: how you spend some of your time, what you choose to prioritize, what types of media you consume (and how frequently) and your mindset, to name a few.
+There are certain things that you simply cannot control, but there are some things that you can control: how you spend most of your time, what you choose to prioritize, what types of media you consume (and how frequently), and your mindset, to name a few.
 By focusing on the things that you can control and prioritizing the ones that are healthy, you can help to put your mental wellness front and center.

 Webinar | Mental Health Strategies for Teachers and Students